Last updated on 2026-03-27

 Program overview

 The Social Service Worker (Accelerated) program at Seneca is designed for individuals looking to enhance their existing credentials and specialize in social service work.
-This one-year program consists of a three-semester structure, starting with a seven-week summer semester in early May, followed by a regular academic year that begins the day after Labour Day and concludes in mid-April.
-The program equips students with essential knowledge and skills to support vulnerable populations, focusing on practical interventions and strength-based approaches.
-Students will engage in various learning methods, including seminars, collaborative projects, and experiential learning opportunities, all aimed at promoting equity and addressing the needs of the community.
+This one-year program allows students to gain essential knowledge and skills to support vulnerable populations within the community.
+The curriculum emphasizes practical interventions and strength-based approaches, promoting equity and addressing trauma.
+Students will engage in various learning methods, including seminars and experiential learning opportunities, to prepare for real-world challenges in the field of social services.

 Program structure

-The Social Service Worker (Accelerated) program is structured to be completed in a duration of 3 semesters (12 months).
+The Social Service Worker (Accelerated) program is structured to be completed in 3 semesters (12 months).
 The program includes:

 - A seven-week summer semester starting in early May.